 80% of the time that usually wasn’t enough.

-Having answered that question I would then ask questions around the actual role such as:
+Having answered that question I would then ask questions about the actual role such as:

 How would you support someone with high support needs, who uses a wheelchair and wants to go rock climbing?